Looking for a swim bag to haul your swim gear? Here are the 6 best swim bags on the market.

 Nowadays swim bags need to be able to take a beating—they get soaked, dropped, thrown and stepped on daily, while also being water resistant and spacious enough for all our stuff.

-Here are 6 of the best swim bags available for competitive swimmers these days, as well as some quick notes on each.
+Here are the top 5 best swim bags available for competitive swimmers these days, as well as some quick notes on each.

 1. The Speedo Teamster Swim Bag.